 For a complete guide to onboarding Citrix Workspace Microapps service, see Getting started.

 Microapps service belongs to the Intelligent Workspace features for Citrix Workspace.
-Intelligent Workspace features give users a single unified experience with microapps, notifications, actions, workflows and virtual assistance to guide and automate work.
+Intelligent Workspace features give users a single unified experience with microapps, notifications, actions, and workflows to guide and automate work.
 For the latest details on OS support for Microapps service, see the Intelligent Workspace features entry on the Citrix Workspace App Feature Matrix.

 Citrix Workspace Microapps service is a solution focused on delivering actions and notifications from your applications right into your Workspace or other channels.
 You do this by building integrations from your application data sources to the Microapps service enabling you to pull actions from your applications into Workspace.